PedroZappa/42_minitalk/README.md

 | 💩        | U+1F4A9    | 0001 1111 0100 1010 1001 |
 | 🌟        | U+1F31F    | 0001 1111 0011 0001 1111 |

-Some characters can be expressed as a combination of multiple **code points**.
+Some characters can be expressed as a combination of multiple **code points** known as `grapheme clusters`.

 </div>